Kroronos/Scrumbles-Public/Docs/ScrumblesUserGuide.md

       * <em>All the abilities of a Developer</em>
       * The ability to approve items submitted for review
       * The ability to reject items submitted for review
+      * The ability to create sprints

    * An Admin has:
       * <em>All the abilities of a Scrum Master</em>
-      * Access to Team Manager View
+      * Access to Admin Main View
+      * The ability to create users
-      * The ability to create usres
+      * The ability to create projects

 ## <a name="Glossary"></a>Glossary